akim003/PaperPlaneSim/README.md

 In the second experiment shown in Figure 2, some more key observations were made.
 In the Monte Carlo Simulations, a trend was identified when altering both initial flight path and initial velocity.
 All flight paths converged towards a similar pattern after they traveled approximately 10 meters, with the most significant variations occurring within the first 5  meters.
 This further supported the theory that the paper airplane was designed to have positive stability (Figure 2).

 Finally, contrary to expectations the aircraft exhibited a brief upward acceleration at the start of the flight, on aggregate (Figure 3).
-Using the graphs from Figure 1 it was shown that this occured when there was hgiher than nominal initial velocity and initial flight path angle.
+Using the graphs from Figure 1 it was shown that this occurred when there was higher than nominal initial velocity and initial flight path angle.
 While no official hypothesis was agreed upon one theory was that the simulations conducted leaned more heavily on higher than nominal initial conditions due to uneven distributions of random numbers when rand() was used.

 Overall these findings successfully shed light on the aerodynamic characteristics and stability of the given paper airplane under different initial conditions.